evonnn16/fyp-paeks/README.md

 - Charm-Crypto (https://github.com/JHUISI/charm)

 ## Usage
-To run the project, use the command: `python app.py`
+To run the web application, use the command: `python app.py w`
+To run performance benchmarking, use the command: `python app.py b`